Yesterday we happened to have on our local news coming out of one of the TV stations in Seattle here a little five-minute segment on oyster larvae.

 And the same thing is true of all the species dying off, etc.

-There is a generalized what I'm pegging as a failure to thrive episode going on at this time.
+There is a generalized, what I'm pegging as a failure to thrive episode going on at this time.

 And this is accelerating.

-I have some evidence uh that uh comes from the energetic levels of the stream that there's been a fundamental change, and it is my supposition at the moment that this fundamental change has a side effect which at i we are seeing as this failure to thrive.
+And it is my supposition at the moment that this fundamental change has a side effect, which we are seeing as this failure to thrive.

 Now, here's why.

-Um, at least insofar as the evidence from the stream, from meditating.
+At least insofar as the evidence from the stream, from meditating.

-The stream today is much more energized than it was in 2003, much more energized than it was in 1996 or 95, um, when it made that first big transition, and hugely more energized than even in the late 80s when I first fell into it, so to speak.
+And hugely more energized than even in the late 80s when I first fell into it, so to speak.

 In other words, it's not my ability to enter into the stream is getting better, therefore I'm able to interact with the energies more and thus am more aware of them.